ivanmartin33/ivanmartin33/README.md

 - 👋 Hi, I’m @ivanmartin33
-- 👀 I’m interested in Dev and food and 3D
+- 👀 I’m interested in Dev, food and 3D
-- 🌱 I’m currently learning vue.js
+- 🌱 I’m currently freelance web dev

 <!---
 ivanmartin33/ivanmartin33 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.